FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-11.md

 An alternative option is to simply run a search multiple times, and report some statistics (e.g., average and standard deviation, and/or percentiles like p95).

 {::comment}

-    [MB37]: What about at some other representative percentiles?
+    MB37: What about at some other representative percentiles?

-    [VP]: Ok.
+    VP: Ok.

-    [MK]: Added percentiles.
+    MK: Added percentiles.
-    [MK]: Edited.
+    MK: Edited.

 {:/comment}

 This can be used for a subset of tests deemed more important, but it makes the search duration problem even more pronounced.

 ## Throughput with Non-Zero Loss

 Section 3.17 of [RFC1242] defines throughput as:
-    The maximum rate at which none of the offered frames are dropped by the device.
+: The maximum rate at which none of the offered frames are dropped by the device.

 Then, it says:
-    Since even the loss of one frame in a data stream can cause significant delays while waiting for the higher-level protocols to time out, it is useful to know the actual maximum data rate that the device can support.
+: Since even the loss of one frame in a data stream can cause significant delays while waiting for the higher-level protocols to time out, it is useful to know the actual maximum data rate that the device can support.

 However, many benchmarking teams accept a low, non-zero loss ratio as the goal for their load search.